 Lichen nitidus in Child

 Lichen nitidus may be generalized or focal, but it is commonly found on the chest, abdomen, flexor surfaces of the upper extremities, dorsal hands, and anogenital region (including the shaft and glans of the penis).
+Lichen nitidus actinicus is a variant of lichen nitidus that has been reported more frequently in Black individuals as well as individuals from the Middle East and Indian subcontinent.
 Patients may complain of pruritus over affected areas, although these micropapules are typically asymptomatic.

 While the etiology of lichen nitidus remains unclear, it is important to note that it is typically not associated with laboratory abnormalities.
 Medication-related cases (following administration of nivolumab, tremelimumab, mogamulizumab, and interferon alpha) and familial forms have been reported.